amazon-archives/serverless-image-resizing/README.md

 1. Build the Lambda function

    The Lambda function uses [sharp][sharp] for image resizing which requires native extensions.
 In order to run on Lambda, it must be packaged on Amazon Linux.
+You can accomplish this in one of two ways:

-To do this, you can either run `npm install` on an [Amazon EC2 instance running Amazon Linux][amazon-linux] or use the Amazon Linux Docker container image.
+   - Upload the contents of the `lambda` subdirectory to a [Amazon EC2 instance running Amazon Linux][amazon-linux] and run `npm install`, or

-   To use Docker: run `make` from the project directory and it'll download Amazon Linux, install Node.js and developer tools, and build the extensions.
+   - Use the Amazon Linux Docker container image to build the package using your local system.
+This repo includes Makefile that will download Amazon Linux, install Node.js and developer tools, and build the extensions using Docker.
+Run `make all`.

 1. Deploy the CloudFormation stack